sashaflevy/Fit-Seq/README.md

 ## What is Fit-Seq?

 Fit-Seq is a MATLAB-based fitness estimation tool for pooled amplicon sequencing studies.
 Fit-Seq is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 We include a version of Fit-Seq that can be run using the freely-available GNU Octove environment (https://www.gnu.org/software/octave/).
 These scripts are placed in the "GNU Octave Compatible" folder and can not be run in MATLAB.
+Five packages (io, nan, struct, statistics, and optim) are required to run GNU Octave compatible Fit-Seq.
 Computaitonal performace is severely compromised with GNU Octave relative MATLAB.
 We therefore recommend limiting the use of GNU Octave to small genotype libraries (<1000).

 It currently has three main functions:
 1. evolution_0mut_simplified.m performs simplified simulations of competitve pooled growth of a population of genotypes.